Have you saved funds for a rainy day? How about for the rainy day where a piece of hail cracks your windshield?

-However, there are ways to deal with these emergencies even when you don’t have a lot of money saved.
-Here are a few options you may consider.
+However, there are ways to deal with these emergencies even when you don’t have a lot of money saved in an emergency fund to act as your financial safety net.
+Below are a few options that may help you pull through your financial hardships, for 4 different emergencies that you may commonly encounter.

 1. Medical Emergencies

-Some people may not think it’s worth it to pay for health insurance... until they have to pay for a trip to the emergency room for themselves or a loved one out of pocket.
+Some people may not think it’s worth it to pay for health insurance.
+That is, of course, until they have to pay for a trip to the emergency room for themselves or a loved one out of pocket.

 How expensive can a trip to the emergency room be if you don’t have insurance?